EmuloFra/EmuloFra/README.md

 Here you'll find my projects, hands-on tutorials, and plenty of other useful material.

 🌐 Resources and Projects
-In the sidebar on the left, you'll find a link to my [GitHub.io](https://emulofra.github.io/) in case of problems feel free to contact me on the social networks attached in the same section.
+You can click on this link to gain access to my [GitHub.io](https://emulofra.github.io/), in case of problems feel free to contact me on the social networks which you find below.

 Feel free to explore and contribute!
 </pre>